Nurses Charged with a Crime

 The career consequences for nurses and other healthcare professionals arrested for a crime are particularly harsh.
 The attorneys at the Sammis Law Firm are experienced in representing health care professions, including physicians, doctors, nurses, chiropractors, dentists, psychologists, therapists, and pharmacists in Hillsborough County, Florida.

-We also defend health care professionals charged with a crime throughout the greater Tampa Bay area including Hillsborough County, Pinellas County, and Pasco County, FL.
-He can also help you determine when and if you should self-report the incident to the Intervention Project for Nurses (IPN).
+We also defend health care professionals charged with a crime throughout the surrounding areas of greater Tampa Bay including Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County, FL.

-The consequences are particularly harsh after any felony arrest or for any misdemeanor involving DUI, domestic violence, possession of marijuana, theft or shoplifting or a weapons charges.
+The consequences for a nurse are particularly harsh after any felony arrest or for any misdemeanor involving DUI, or drug crime.
 If your career is on the line then contact a Tampa criminal defense attorney that can give you advice on how to deal with the criminal charge and still fight to protect your ability to practice your chosen profession.

 In particularly serious cases, our attorneys can help you find high-quality treatment by experienced providers who understand the challenges you face.
 We can also help you find help with regulatory agencies, employers, and insurance plans as you work to resolve any disciplinary proceeding.